Last Updated: March 30, 2023

 Check out our article featuring the latest credit score statistics to find out how you compare to the national average, and to get some tips on how to improve your FICO score.

-Yup, the average car insurance rates by age and gender can vary slightly.
+Yup, the average car insurance rates by age and gender can vary.
 Teenagers, and more specifically male teens, pay the most.

 The reason for this is that male teenagers are statistically more likely to get into an accident than their female counterparts.

 Don’t worry, you won’t be paying as much down the line.
-Drivers in their twenties pay significantly less, and the amounts you need to pay go down as you age.
+Drivers in their twenties pay significantly less, and the average car insurance payment goes down as you age.

 Those in their fifties have the lowest rates.
 Your costs may increase slightly as you reach your eighties though.